PaddlePaddle/Serving/README.md

 ```
 pip install https://paddle-wheel.bj.bcebos.com/2.0.0-gpu-cuda9-cudnn7-mkl/paddlepaddle_gpu-2.0.0.post90-cp27-cp27mu-linux_x86_64.whl
 ```

+the default `paddlepaddle-gpu==2.0.0` is Cuda 10.2 with no TensorRT.
+If you want to install PaddlePaddle with TensorRT. please also check the documentation-multi-version whl package list and find key word `cuda10.2-cudnn8.0-trt7.1.3`。

 If it is other environment and Python version, please find the corresponding link in the table and install it with pip.

 For **Windows Users**, please read the document [Paddle Serving for Windows Users](./doc/WINDOWS_TUTORIAL.md)